mmanishachakraborty/mmanishachakraborty/README.md

 # 🚀 Manisha Chakraborty - Aspiring Data Analyst 📊

 ## About Me
-Hey there! 👋 I'm Manisha, a recent Electronics and Communication Engineering graduate with a burning passion for delving into the depths of data.
-I'm on a mission to kickstart my career in the dynamic field of Data Analysis, aiming to contribute my skills and enthusiasm to forward-thinking companies like Hoichoi, Netflix, or Amazon!
+Hey there!
+I'm Manisha, a recent Electronics and Communication Engineering graduate with a burning passion for data analysis.
+I'm eager to kickstart my career in this dynamic field and contribute my skills and enthusiasm to innovative companies that leverage data to make impactful decisions.

 ## Skills 🛠️
 - **SQL Savvy:** Proficient in SQL for data querying and analysis.